 Commission on Excellence and Innovation in Health

-Gen Med Project exploring unwarranted variation ready for next phase.
+Gen Med Project exploring unwarranted variation ready for next phase

 18 Aug 2025

-The Gen Med Project’ aims to reduce unwarranted clinical variation in general medicine, using data analytics and machine learning (ML).
+The Gen Med Project aims to reduce unwarranted clinical variation in general medicine, using data analytics and machine learning (ML).

-Sponsored and led by Professor Toby Gilbert, Divisional Director of Medicine for Northern Adelaide Local Health Network, and Tina Hardin, Executive Director, Clinical Informatics and Innovation (CEIH).
+Sponsored and led by Associate Professor Toby Gilbert, Divisional Director of Medicine for Northern Adelaide Local Health Network, and Tina Hardin, Executive Director, Clinical Informatics and Innovation (CEIH).
 The strategic and operational delivery of the project is provided through the CEIH by project management and clinical informatics resources.

-The project forms part of the grant program: SA Acute Care Learning Health System Project which is coordinated by Health Translation SA and administered through South Australian Health and Medical Research Institute (SAHMRI).
-The program sees a collective of health and medical research experts band together to tackle the issue of overcrowding in our emergency departments, from various lenses – pre-hospital, in hospital, and transition out of hospital.
-The program also addresses system-wide issues that often prevent the translation of valuable research into practice or delay it.
-By adopting the Monash Health definition of a learning health system’, the program hopes to provide strong digital foundations for future projects utilising machine learning and modern analytics.
+The project forms part of the grant program: SA Acute Care Learning Health System Project, coordinated by Health Translation SA and administered through South Australian Health and Medical Research Institute (SAHMRI).
+This program brings together health and medical research experts to tackle emergency department overcrowding from different angles – pre-hospital, in hospital, and transition out of hospital.

 Identifying and assessing variation

 To identify clinical variation, we must consider the what’, e.g. variation from what?
 What are the benchmarks or the standards we are measuring against to find variation?
-Once variation has been identified,
+Once variation has been identified, we need to determine what variation – if any – is unwarranted

 This clearly requires a clinician driven approach to enable a deep exploration into general medicine practice.
 Thus, a workshop approach was developed, and a phased approach was employed by the project to ensure the right time and attention would be given to the exploration before any decisions were made regarding implementation.

-Data analytics and ML
+Data analytics and machine learning (ML)

 The project uses sophisticated data analytics techniques to identify variation, partnered with stakeholder engagement (of clinicians) to assess variation.
+Clinicians identified topics, defined parameters, set metrics and determine outcome measures all towards defining which variation is unwarranted.

 Iterative workshopping and analysis